cabforum/smime/SBR.md

 ### 4.3.1 CA actions during certificate issuance

-Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a Certificate signing operation.
+Certificate issuance by the Root CA SHALL require at least two individuals authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) one of whom deliberately issues a direct command in order for the Root CA to perform a Certificate signing operation.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate